htwangtw/adie_ongoingthoughts/README.md

 source env/bin/activate
 ```

+I am considering to publish it as a standard library for the ease of use.
+If you want to work on it, let me know!

 ### Add a new participant
 We created command line tool `beh2bids` to convert experiment log and physiology smr file.
 To use this tool, place the new data under the relevant directory in `sourcedata`.